 Improving the Academic Achievement of Disadvantaged Students

 Title I, Part A of the Elementary and Secondary Education Act of 1965 (ESEA) supports reforms and innovations to improve educational opportunities for low income students.
 The No Child Left Behind Act (NCLB), a reauthorization of ESEA, was signed into law on January 8, 2002 and represents the most significant changes to educational policy in over 35 years.
-On December 10, 2015, President Obama signed into law the Every Student Succeeds Act (ESSA) which again reauthorized ESEA.
+In December 2015, President Obama signed into law the Every Student Succeeds Act (ESSA) which again reauthorized ESEA.